-BOOK REVIEW: Ayinla Omowura: Life and times of an Apala legend
+BOOK REVIEW: Ayinla Omowura: Life and times of an Apala Legend

 The author writes about meeting his family members and was able to piece together pieces of scattered information that had been bandied in the past.
 It is to his credit and his team that he was able to meet almost all members of the family and friends to be able to give a complete picture of the life of the musician.

-Chapter six, Ayinla and his music, is an album by album analysis of the late Apala king’s about twenty records that he waxed while alive and also a few of his live plays.
-The record of his live plays were not enough as the writer had earlier pointed out that the musician always made sure his performances went on record.
+Chapter six: Ayinla and his music is an album by album analysis of the late Apala king’s about twenty records that he waxed while alive and also a few of his live plays.
+The record of his live plays was not enough as the writer had earlier pointed out that the musician always made sure his performances went on record.

-The late musician’s younger brother Dauda who released one or two albums after his brother’s death and the bitter rivalry from Akeem, Omowura’s first son, who saw himself as the rightful heir to the throne and would not cooperate with his uncle; all led to the demise of the legacy of the Apala maestro.
+The rivalry between the late musician’s younger brother, Dauda, who released one or two albums after his brother’s death, and Akeem, Omowura’s first son, who saw himself as the rightful heir to the throne and would not cooperate with his uncle; all led to the demise of the legacy of the Apala maestro.

 Some of these are “their” page 38 for there, “thieve” page 56 for thief, “catefory” page 82 for category, and this one on page 240 “She said that she liked meat a lot and took her self-beautification seriously and liked leaking (instead of licking) the tobacco called aasa that the elderly leaked (licked).
 Aasa was placed on the tongue by its users who leaked (licked) it bit by bit.
 Abolore said that after each meal Wuramotu would put aasa on her tongue and begin to leak (lick) it.”
 These obviously would have been detected by a good editor or proofreader.

-The piece by frontline music critic, Ben Idonije on pages 345-348 is also muddled up.
+The piece by frontline music critic, Ben Idonije, on pages 345-348 is also muddled up.
 It should be corrected in a reprint.
-There a few others like that but it does not in any way diminish the book but could make puritans abandon reading it midway.
+There are a few others like that but it does not in any way diminish the book but could make puritans abandon reading it midway.

 The publisher (printer) also has to do more work on the print quality because some of the pages appear faint and not of equal quality throughout.